 You can use the loan proceeds for working capital as well as to pay the owner’s salary, manager’s salary, rent and marketing.
 One of the things borrowers should do in their projections for banks is to show a salary sufficient to keep their debt-to-income ratios in line.
 In other words, they’ve still got to be able to pay the home mortgage, car payments, and buy food as well as make sure they’re paying themself enough to keep all credit in good shape.

 How should franchisors look to structure the loan with taking a deposit, and how should they set up the note?
 For the franchisor, it should be a deposit of $15,000 – $20,000, or whatever they want to put down, and then from there, set up in an account’s receivable.
 “Stay away from notes receivable right now because that’s a big problem with the SBA,” warns Crispin.

 What Are Lenders Looking for?
 In Candidates?
 In Brands?

 What does an ideal candidate for this loan look like?
-To start with, they've got to have good credit.
-The SBA adopted the Fair Isaac Small Business Model for all loans $350,000 and below, which looks heavily at personal credit, as well as industry risk time and business startups go through a startup module it looks at the percentage of revolving available to the borrower, have they maxed out on all credit cards, do they have some fallback room, how many people have pulled their credit in the last year two years, excessive crediting inquiries, and more are delved into.
+To start with, they’ve got to have good credit.
+The SBA adopted the Fair Isaac Small Business Model for all loans $350,000 and below, which looks heavily at personal credit, as well as industry risk, time and business, startups go through a startup module, it looks at the percentage of revolving available to the borrower, have they maxed out on all credit cards, do they have some fallback room, how many people have pulled their credit in the last year two years, excessive credit inquiries, and more.

 On the backside, they look for a borrower at the very least to have at least $50,000 in post-closing liquidity after they put their 10% in and we get the loan funded.